 Income: $55 total ($110 total, but I split the proceeds with the organization).

 Pros: Holy cow, people like my art and want to pay me for it!
 Crazy!
 Both people told me they would have paid double if the auction prices had gone up.

 Cons: I’m producing more than I’m selling, and while I know I can sell more, that would require another investment of time for a new remote work job.
 I would like to get something going, except I think you can see a theme in this blog post–right?

 I am doing too much and it’s not all sustainable.

-What are my plans with remote jobs moving forward?
+What are my plans with jobs for full-time RVing moving forward?

-This past year I wanted to experiment with different ways of earning income with remote jobs, and I accomplished that.
+This past year I wanted to experiment with different ways of earning income with jobs for full-time RVing, and I accomplished that.

 Now I’m evaluating what I should actually spend my time on and what will lead to both income AND satisfaction.